natanzi/ts-xapp/README.md

 - **Interface Integration**:
   - A1 and E2 Interface  interactions for direct RAN communication and real-time metric acquisition.
-- **RMR Health Check**:
+- **RMR operations**:
-  - Read-write operations into persistent storage.
-  - xAPP Configuration Management,xAPP SDL Check, Raising alarms and generating metrics.
+  - Read-write operations into persistent storage,xAPP Configuration Management,xAPP SDL Check, Raising alarms, Health check.
 - **KPIMON xApp integration**: KPIMON xApp is in charge of collecting RAN metrics and writing to InfluxDB.
 - **Dynamic Policy Management**: Adapts traffic steering policies in response to real-time updates from the A1 interface.
 - **Load Balancing**: Identifies overloaded cells and redistributes UEs to achieve balanced load across cells.